Saddlebag Island Marine State Park

 This park is a 4-mile kayak from Anacortes through Guemes Channel, a strenuous day trip or a solid overnighter, and the area around Dot Island is very shallow, so kayak is king.
 After your exploration by land or by water, pull up a camp chair, grill up the catch of the day, and enjoy this San Juan island outlier.

-Saddlebag Island (including Dot Island) is a 24-acre marine park located in Padilla Bay with 6,750 feet of shoreline.
-The park is named for the two rocky knobs separated by a narrow “saddle” of land that form the shape of the island.
-The park is a boat-in camping park within the San Juan islands, popular for its crabbing opportunities.
-Beautiful wildflowers bloom on the island between April and May, much earlier than other sites in the San Juan archipelago.
-The park is a popular site for wildlife viewing, with harbor seals and river otters abundant in the surrounding waters.
-Visitors frequently report sightings of bald eagles and peregrine falcons in the area.
+Saddlebag Island is a 26-acre marine park located in Padilla Bay with 6,750 feet of shoreline.
+The park is named for the two rocky knobs separated by a narrow "saddle" of land that form the shape of the island.

 Saddlebag Island State Park is located on Puget Sound in Skagit County.
 There are no mooring buoys or docks available at the park.